curran/udcvis/0.3/index.md

 ## Envisioned Table of Contents

  * Examples
+   * [HelloModules](../examples/helloModules) - An example of how a combination of libraries and local modules can be required using Require.js.
-   * [helloSPARQL](../examples/helloSPARQL) An example of client-side SPARQL evaluation over TTL RDF data.
+   * [HelloSPARQL](../examples/helloSPARQL) - An example of client-side SPARQL evaluation.
-   * [udcOutliner](../examples/udcOutliner) A program that generates an HTML outline from UDC metadata.
+   * [UdcOutliner](../examples/udcOutliner) - Generates an HTML outline from UDC metadata.
  * The Universal Data Cube
    * Dimensions
    * Measures